lamarwhitej/api_uptime/README.md

 This script will parse the following arguments from the command-line and pulls additional data from os.cnf

-[-i/--server-id] [-s/--services] [-t/--time]
+[-c/--container-name] [-s/--services] [-t/--time]

---server-id will overwrite the value in os.cnf and is required to test cinder uptime.
+--container-name will overwrite the value in os.cnf and is required to test swift uptime.

 --services is a comma-delimited list of services, defaults to the value in os.cnf